38832/mlproject/README.md

 ---

 ## Model Training
-Various machine learning models, including Decision Trees, Random Forests, and Gradient Boosting, were developed.
-Each model's hyperparameters were fine-tuned using cross-validation techniques.
-The Decision Tree model emerged as the best performer based on key metrics.
+Various machine learning models were trained, including Linear Regression, Decision Trees, XGBregessor, Random Forest Regressor, AdaBoost, and CatBoost.
+A GridSearchCV was applied to all models for hyperparameter tuning to identify the best configuration for each.
+After evaluating the performance of all models, Linear Regression emerged as the best performer, delivering the highest accuracy and lowest error metrics among the tested algorithms.

 ---

 ## Results
-Performance metrics of the Decision Tree model include:
+Performance metrics of the Linear Regression model include:

 - **RMSE**: 5.39
 - **R² Score**: 0.88